DaVinci and SpiderDoor Reach Settlement

 DaVinci Lock and SpiderDoor have reached a final settlement regarding a dispute over DaVinci's patented mechanical overlock solution.

-As part of the agreement, SpiderDoor has accepted a permanent injunction and will discontinue the marketing, sale, and distribution of mechanical overlock solutions.
-Additionally, SpiderDoor will make a financial payment to DaVinci Lock and formally acknowledges its inability to invalidate DaVinci's patents.
+In a press release, DaVinci reports that SpiderDoor has accepted a permanent injunction and will discontinue the marketing, sale, and distribution of mechanical overlock solutions.
+Additionally, it states that SpiderDoor will make a financial payment to DaVinci Lock and formally acknowledges its inability to invalidate DaVinci's patents.

 "This settlement reinforces the strength and enforceability of our intellectual property," said Geoff Hayth, President of DaVinci Lock.
 "We've invested heavily in innovation to help operators automate access, and we will continue to defend those innovations on behalf of our customers and partners."